RuleBasedIntegration/RuleBasedIntegration.github.io/testProblems.md

 You can click on the [Test Results](/testResults.html) menu option to see the results of running Rubi, Mathematica and Maple on the integration test-suite.
 However, if you have access to Mathematica or Maple and want to run the test-suite yourself, you can download and install the integration test program used to create these test results.

 Mathematica version 7 or later is required to run the test program.
 However, the installation procedure is a little simpler for more recent versions of Mathematica.
-Instructions for installing and uninstalling the test program for the various versions of Mathematica are as follows:
+Instructions for installing and uninstalling the test program for Mathematica and Maple are as follows:

 ### Mathematica 11.2 or later